 I was awarded the 2013 Helen Lawson grant from the British Medical Association to study mechanisms underlying limb apraxia in stroke.
 This has been supplemented by funds from the Academy of Medical Sciences, OUCAGs development funds for Clinical Lecturers and the Oxford University Hospitals Charitable Funds.

 We are developing new paradigms to study patients with limb apraxia, using kinematic and video processing analyses, as well as neuroimaging techniques.

 Though it is a rare complication of stroke, understanding the mechanisms underling limb apraxia may shed light into motor recovery in general and help develop new treatments.

-This work is being carried out at the Cognitive Neuropsychology Centre, Department of Experimental Psychology and at the Nuffield Department of Clinical Neurosciences, John Radcliffe Hospital, in Oxford.
+This work is being carried out at the Hyperacute Stroke Units in North West London, UCLH, and at the Nuffield Department of Clinical Neurosciences, John Radcliffe Hospital, in Oxford.